sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-02.md

 Your implementation is successful if:

 - [ ] Your app compiles with no warnings or errors.
-- [ ] Your agent successfully connects to Azure Cosmos DB. (**TODO TBD how do we test this?**)
+- [ ] Your agent successfully connects to Azure Cosmos DB.

-### Common Issues and Troubleshooting

-1. Issue 1:
-    - TBD
-    - TBD

-1. Issue 2:
-    - TBD
-    - TBD

-1. Issue 3:
-    - TBD
-    - TBD

 ### Module Solution